-2.0.3 Global cost function.
+1.3 Global cost function.

-A global constraint $c(S, \theta)$ is a family of constraints with a precise semantics parameterized by the set of variables S involved and possible extra parameters represented as θ .
+A global constraint $c(S,\theta)$ is a family of constraints with a precise semantics parameterized by the set of variables S involved and possible extra parameters represented as θ .
 Global constraints usually have efficient associated local consistency enforcing algorithm (compared to generic filtering algorithms).
-Global constraints have been extended to define soft global constraints such as SOFTALLDIFF(S) [22] or SOFTREGU-LAR(S, \mathcal{A}, d) [26]).
-These "soft" global constraints are hard global constraints defined over a set of variables including a dedicated "cost" variable representing the cost of the assignment of the remaining variables under the given softened global constraint semantics.
+Global constraints have been extended to define soft global constraints such as SOFTALLD-IFF(S) [22] or SOFTREGULAR(S, A, d) [26]).

+These "soft" global constraints are in fact hard global constraints including one auxiliary variable in their scope representing the amount of violation of the assignment of the original variables.
+This amount of violation depends on the semantics of violation used for the softening of that global constraint.
 For several such constraints, efficient dedicated algorithms for enforcing GAC have been proposed.

-Recently, different papers [27, 19, 18] have shown that it is possible to define soft global constraints as parameterized cost functions $z(S, \theta)$ directly providing the cost of an assignment.
+Recently, different papers [27, 18] have shown that it is possible to define soft global constraints as parameterized cost functions $z(S,\theta)$ directly providing the cost of an assignment.
 This approach allows to directly enforce soft local consistencies with dedicated algorithms providing stronger lower bounds.
 Indeed, compared to the previous cost variable based approach using constraints and GAC, cost functions and soft local consistencies offer improved filtering, thanks to the enhanced communication between cost functions enabled by the use of Equivalence Preserving Transformations [9].

-2.0.4 Hypergraph.
+1.4 Hypergraph.

-The hypergraph of a CFN (or CN) (X, W) has one vertex per variable $i \in X$ and one hyperedge per scope S such that $\exists w_S \in W$.
+The hypergraph of a CFN (or CN) (X,W) has one vertex per variable $i \in X$ and one hyperedge per scope S such that $\exists w_S \in W$.
 We consider CFNs with connected hypergraphs.
-The incidence graph of an hypergraph (X, E) is a graph $G = (X \cup E, E_H)$ where $\{x_i, e_j\} \in E_H$ iff $x_i \in X, e_j \in E$ and x_i belongs to the hyperedge e_j .
-An hypergraph (X, E) is Berge acyclic iff its incidence graph is acyclic.
+The incidence graph of an hypergraph (X,H) is a graph $G=(X\cup H,H')$ where $\{x_i,e_j\}\in H'$ iff $x_i\in X,e_j\in H$ and x_i belongs to the hyperedge e_j .
+An hypergraph (X,H) is Berge acyclic iff its incidence graph is acyclic.

-3 Decomposing Global Cost Functions
+2 Decomposing Global Cost Functions